hlandau/ncdocs/domain-names.md

         "ds": [[12345,8,1,"11f6ad8ec52a2984abaafd7c3b516503785c2072"]]

-  - "service": Used to identify zero or more service location records.
-This item shall map to zero or more DNS resource records of type "SRV", as defined in RFC 2782, and is semantically equivalent to that set of resource records (once having applied the record name transformation described below).
+  - "srv": Used to identity zero or more service location records.
+This item shall map to zero or more DNS resource records of type "SRV", as defined in RFC 2782, and is semantically equivalent to that set of resource records.

     The value for this item SHALL be of the following form:

     - An array of zero or more values.
 Each such item shall represent a SRV record, and SHALL be of the following form:

-      - An array of at least six values.
+      - An array of at least four values.

-        The first value SHALL be a string expressing the application name (the “Service” in RFC 2782 parlance, but without the leading underscore), or the string "*", or the empty string, or `null`.

-        The second value SHALL be a string expressing the transport protocol name (the “Protocol” in RFC 2782 parlance, again without the leading underscore), or the string "*", or the empty string, or `null`.

-        The third value SHALL be a non-negative integer expressible in 16 bits expressing the Priority of the SRV record.
+        The first value SHALL be a non-negative integer expressible in 16 bits expressing the Priority of the SRV record.

-        The fourth value SHALL be a non-negative integer expressible in 16 bits expressing the Weight of the SRV record.
+        The second value SHALL be a non-negative integer expressible in 16 bits expressing the Weight of the SRV record.

-        The fifth value SHALL be a non-negative integer expressible in 16 bits expressing the Port Number of the SRV record.
+        The third value SHALL be a non-negative integer expressible in 16 bits expressing the Port Number of the SRV record.

-        The sixth value SHALL be a string expressing a DNS name expressing the Target of the SRV record.
+        The fourth vaule SHALL be a string expressing a DNS name expressing the Target of the SRV record.

-        Any additional values in the array beyond the first six MUST be ignored.
+        Any additional values in the array beyond the first four MUST be ignored.

-    The "service" item MUST be processed by taking the SRV records expressed by it and, for each of them, prepending to the DNS record's name the string which is the output of SPDF(first value in array, second value in array).
-    See the SPDF section for a definition of this function.

   - "tls": Used to identify zero or more TLS anchor records.
-This item shall map to zero or more DNS resource records of type "TLSA", as defined in RFC 6698, and is semantically equivalent to that set of resource records (once having applied the record name transformation described below).
+This item shall map to zero or more DNS resource records of type "TLSA", as defined in RFC 6698, and is semantically equivalent to that set of resource records.

     The value for this item SHALL be of the following form:

     - An array of zero or more items.
 Each such item shall represent a TLSA record, and SHALL be of the following form:

-      - An array of at least six values.
+      - An array of at least four values.

-        The first value SHALL be a string (or an integer, in which case it is converted to the string which is the decimal representation of it without leading zeroes) expressing the port number, or the string "*", or the empty string, or `null`.

-        The second value SHALL be a string expressing the transport protocol name, or the string "*", or the empty string, or `null`.

-        The third value SHALL be a non-negative integer expressible in 8 bits expressing the Certificate Usage Field of the TLSA record (RFC 6698 s.
+        The first value SHALL be a non-negative integer expressible in 8 bits expressing the Certificate Usage Field of the TLSA record (RFC 6698 s.
 2.1.1).

-        The fourth value SHALL be a non-negative integer expressible in 8 bits expressing the Selector Field of the TLSA record (RFC 6698 s.
+        The second value SHALL be a non-negative integer expressible in 8 bits expressing the Selector Field of the TLSA record (RFC 6698 s.
 2.1.2).

-        The fifth value SHALL be a non-negative integer expressible in 8 bits expressing the Matching Type Field of the TLSA record (RFC 6698 s.
+        The third value SHALL be a non-negative integer expressible in 8 bits expressing the Matching Type Field of the TLSA record (RFC 6698 s.
 2.1.3).

-        The sixth value SHALL be a string containing the base64 encoding of the logical encoding of the Certificate Association Data Field of the TLSA record (RFC 6698 s.
+        The fourth value SHALL be a string containing the base64 encoding of the logical encoding of the Certificate Association Data Field of the TLSA record (RFC 6698 s.
 2.1.4).